 When Rod Brenneman left his job as CEO at Butterball, he’d been in senior leadership roles with food companies for 20 years.
 He was good at business and had an offer the next day.
 But he sought the wise counsel of peers who advised him to wait.

-So Rod [pictured above right] waited.
+So he waited.
 He had, for a long time, viewed his vocation as his mission.
 And he and his wife, Shelley, had always been committed to giving.
 They gave consistently to their church and volunteered in ministry.
 But in this period, he was learning something new, a new way of giving that was much more fun than writing checks.

 He didn’t go looking for orphans.
 His passion was not a particular cause.
 His passion was using his knowledge and skill to glorify God.

 Through business connections and a God-ordained meeting in an airport security line, Rod met Gary Ringger – founder of Lifesong for Orphans and someone equally passionate about business.

 Lifesong’s approach attracted Rod for several reasons: He was touched by their focus on orphans and vulnerable children, as well as providing education, vocational training, and funding support for adoptions.
 He was also impressed with the organization’s “100 percent pledge,” promising every dollar of donations fund the ministry, because operational costs are covered through other means – namely charitable businesses.

 Soon, the two were “scratching out plans” to use businesses as “giving engines” for God’s work.
-Rod says he finally discovered something: “What I’ve learned professionally can be a tool to give back,” and keep giving.
+Rod says he finally discovered something: “What I’ve learned professionally can be a tool to give back, and keep giving.”

 What is a giving engine?